Muslim women political leaders: Turkey

 Became Prime Minister of Turkey in 1993.
-Four Muslim countries have been or are currently led by women because of successions after deceased fathers, husbands, etc. Ciller, however, won her position as Prime Minister entirely on her own.
-Ciller attended Robert College and later received her Master's and Ph.D.
-Ciller returned to Turkey and taught economics at Bosphorus University after her husband was offered a good job.
-She entered politics in 1990 by joining the True Path Party (which she is now the president of) under Suleyman Demirel.
-Ciller quickly became assistant of the party, and then entered the 1991 election where she won and received the responsibility for ministry of economy in the government.
-President Turgu Ozal died in 1993, so Demirel took his position as president.
-Ciller saw her chance and took it, for she won the position as prime minister in June 1993.
-Ciller's supporters favor her modernization/westernization ideas.
-Despite her followers, Ciller also had many people against her reforms.
-Ciller was forced to leave the government after she made some unpopular actions as prime minister.
-Her questionable decisions led to three different parliamentary investigations on her, so Ciller decided to leave office in 1996.
-Despite her mistakes, Ciller still remains powerful today.
+Four Muslim countries have been or are currently led by women because of successions after deceased fathers, husbands, etc. Çiller, however, won her position as prime minister entirely on her own. Çiller attended Robert College and later received her Master's and Ph.D. Çiller returned to Turkey and taught economics at Boğaziçi University after her husband was offered a good job.
+She entered politics in 1990 by joining the True Path Party (which she is now the president of) under Süleyman Demirel. Çiller quickly became assistant of the party, and then entered the 1991 election where she won and received the responsibility for ministry of economy in the government.
+President Turgut Özal died in 1993, so Demirel took his position as president. Çiller saw her chance and took it, for she won the position as prime minister in June 1993. Çiller's supporters favor her modernization/westernization ideas.
+Despite her followers, Çiller also had many people against her reforms. Çiller was forced to leave the government after she made some unpopular actions as prime minister.
+Her questionable decisions led to three different parliamentary investigations on her, so Çiller decided to leave office in 1996.
+Despite her mistakes, Çiller still remains powerful today.

 Since 1996, the number of women in the parliament has been continually on the rise.
 Female representation rate did not fall below 10 percent after the 2007 elections.